 RazorLame is another GUI interface for the LAME encoder which is on this website here.
 Not everyone like to use a command line software however the best software is still open source and mainly used on Linux.
 RazorLame much like other GUI interfaces for Lame makes the software usable for Windows users.

 LameFE is another GUI for use with the LAME encoder which you can find here.
 LameFE is no longer being developed and you might want to consider a few other options.
 These are LameXP as well as LameDropXPd which is also on this website.
 The software was last updated in 2007 when Vista came out to market.
 The software has not been updated since then so it might not work on operating systems after the Vista release in 2007.

 There are a number of GUI interfaces for LAME.
 You can run a GUI for LAME such as LameXP as well as the one listed below being LameDropXPd.
 This GUI has been been updated in many years however it still works very well.
-Note also that LameDropXPd 3.1 (x86 and x64) works well and is based on LAME 3.99.5 version of the software.
-You can search this website for other windows type LAME GUI interfaces which are not as difficult to find if you try.
+Note also that LameDropXPd 3.1 (x86 and x64) works well.